This factsheet is for information only. It is recommended that you get legal advice about your situation.

 6 years from when you first became aware or should have reasonably become aware of your loss (e.g within 6 years from the date of the motor vehicle accident, theft or flood)

-FOS generally will not grant the right to lodge a complaint outside this time frame without the agreement of the insurer.
-For more information on the complaints process, call FOS on 1800 367 287 or 1800 FOS AUS or visit their website www.fos.org.au.
+AFCA generally will not grant the right to lodge a complaint outside this time frame without the agreement of the insurer.
+For more information on the complaints process, call AFCA on 1800 931 678 or visit their website www.afca.org.au.

 THE MAIN TYPES OF REFUSALS